 Heteroflexible vs pansexual

 Understanding whether you identify as heteroflexible requires a deep and thoughtful exploration of your own romantic and sexual experiences.
-It's about sifting through the layers of your feelings and attractions to see where they align on the spectrum of sexuality.
-Here are some nuanced indicators that might suggest you're heteroflexible:
+Here are 5 signs that you might be heteroflexible:

 Dating as heteroflexible